Mrrvm/os_lusiadas_2/content/grounds.md

 As it may seem unclear, my point in re-writing [[Os Lusíadas]] is not to criticise [[Luís de Camões]].
 But rather to re-instrumentalize the symbolism and grandiosity that has been positioned upon his book from the last centuries until now, making necessary amends with our past - first in a personal, and then on an educational level.
 Through the limited position I operate from - as a white Portuguese woman - the idea of "retelling our history" is biased and can be looked at dangerously from afar.
 Thus, the methodology I decide to use is of utmost importance and for that reason I look for an understanding of what it means to work rhizomatically.

-### Experimental writing as tool
+### Experimental writing

-The term experimental writing is hard to define.
-Instead I have created a small library of [references, ideas and techniques](https://gleaming-join-3fc.notion.site/references-ideas-techniques-2afd4af098b242eda61b21e4ab4bf33f) that helps at understanding the many shapes it can take.
-For example: "cut a page in half and switch sides", "write without the letter A", "blackout text", "cut syllables, sentences, paragraphs or shapes, reorder them", "make footnotes that comment on missing text".[^mariana] Regarding colonialism, [[NourbeSe Philip]]'s [[Zong!]] would perhaps be one the best references.
+To grasp the term experimental writing, I have created a small library of [references, ideas and techniques](https://gleaming-join-3fc.notion.site/references-ideas-techniques-2afd4af098b242eda61b21e4ab4bf33f) that helps at understanding the many shapes it can take.
+For example: "cut a page in half and switch sides", "write without the letter A", "blackout text", "cut syllables, sentences, paragraphs or shapes, reorder them", "make footnotes that comment on missing text", etc.[^mariana] Concerning colonialism, [[NourbeSe Philip]]'s [[Zong!]] would perhaps be one the best references.
 In her work, she erases parts of the legal documents of Gregson v.
-Gilbert, a case about 150 Africans who were thrown overboard by the captain of a enslaved ship, recovering their stories in a narrative that is not straightforward (see [[grounds#^fig-zong]]).
-In the Portuguese context, from 60's experimental poetry movement ([PO.EX](https://po-ex.net/)), there's *Barros*'s *Gritos de Angústia*, where the artist transforms the words "*escravos*" ("slaves") and "cravos" ( carnations - the symbol of the 1974's revolution) back and fourth.
-In the Netherlands, Patricia Kaersenhout's uses old history books as a medium for cut-outs, collages and texts (see [[grounds#^fig-zong]])
+Gilbert, a case about 150 Africans who were thrown overboard by the captain of a enslaved ship, recovering their stories in a non-linear narrative (see [[grounds#^fig-zong]]).
+In the Portuguese context, within the 1960's experimental poetry movement ([PO.EX](https://po-ex.net/)), *Barros*'s *Gritos de Angústia*, transforms the words "*escravos*" ("slaves") and "cravos" (carnations - the symbol of the 1974's revolution) back and fourth.
+In the Netherlands, Kaersenhout uses old history books as a medium for cut-outs, collages and texts (see [[grounds#^fig-patricia]]).

-#### Can experimental writing be rhizomatic?

 como adicionar a historia atravez da opacidade? apreciacao, a procura de conhecimento na relacao com o outro, enaltecer e nao  assimilar e aniquilar esta palavras por partilhar da sua ideologia no que entendo da leitura do outro.
 Respeitando a sua opacidade, que e inversamente proporcional ao recorte das palavras.
 -  embody a multiplicity of voices and fragmented truths, not linear

-### Concrete re-writing problems
+### Concrete problems
 #### Maintaining the structure of [[Os Lusíadas]]

 While given the rhizomatic properties I wish to embed in the methods, the immediate question would be, does it make sense to keep the strict structure of the original book?